-- New Report Create a new tracking statistic report. - Reports Display the list of currently available tracking statistics reports. - Completed Jobs Statistics Display the statistical report about the previously delivered jobs. - Delivered Recipients Statistics Display the statistical report about the recipients of previous jobs.
+- New Report Create a new tracking statistic report. - Reports Display the list of currently available tracking statistics reports. - Recipient Action Tracking Activate/deactivate recipient action tracking and define action tags. - Completed Jobs Statistics Display the statistical report about the previously delivered jobs. - Delivered Recipients Statistics Display the statistical report about the recipients of previous jobs. - System Metrics Reports For the administrator, display the System Metric Reports. - Add Report to Dashboard Add the displayed report to the Dashboard. - Apply Settings to Report on Dashboard Apply report changes to the report shown on the Dashboard.